Biceps tendon rupture: Treatment

 Acute rupture of the distal biceps tendon can be treated nonoperatively with acceptable results, but because the injury can lead to 30% loss of elbow flexion strength and 30-50% loss of forearm supination strength, surgical repair is generally recommended.
 Complete distal biceps tears are commonly treated with re-attachment of the biceps tendon to its native insertion on the tuberosity of the radius using bone tunnels, suture buttons, or suture anchors.
 Proximal ruptures of the long head of the biceps tendon can be surgically addressed by two different techniques.
-Biceps tenodesis includes release of the long head of the biceps tendon off of its insertion on the glenoid and re-attachment by screw or suture anchor fixation to the humerus.
-Biceps tenotomy consists of simple release of the long head of the biceps without reattachment to the humerus, allowing the tendon to retract into the soft tissues of the proximal upper arm.
-Degeneration of the tendon can cause partial tears and are rarely associated with a traumatic event.
+Biceps tenodesis includes the release of the long head of the biceps tendon off of its insertion on the glenoid and re-attachment by screw or suture anchor fixation to the humerus.
+Biceps tenotomy consists of a simple release of the long head of the biceps without reattachment to the humerus, allowing the tendon to retract into the soft tissues of the proximal upper arm.

 Treatment of a biceps tear depends on the severity of the injury.
-In most cases, the muscle will heal over time with no corrective surgery.
+The muscle will usually heal over time with no corrective surgery.
 Applying cold pressure and using anti-inflammatory medications will ease pain and reduce swelling.
 More severe injuries require surgery and post-op physical therapy to regain strength and functionality in the muscle.
 Corrective surgeries of this nature are typically reserved for elite athletes who rely on a complete recovery.
 Older patients will be treated by long head bicep tenotomy almost without exception.

 Prognosis

 Prognosis is dependent on the site of tendon rupture.
 Proximal tendon ruptures usually allow for a non-operative treatment course with minimal deficits in shoulder flexion, flexion at the elbow, and forearm supination.
 Distal tendon ruptures often require operative treatment, and can still cause persistent loss of function with regard to flexion at the elbow and forearm supination, especially for chronic cases with significant retraction of the tendon.
 As mentioned above, distal tendon ruptures are more common in athletes.
 Athletes who have sustained this injury return to athletics at a high rate regardless of the surgical technique or rehabilitation program.
 A few reviews have shown that return to activity is independent of surgical approach, athlete age, steroid use, and rehabilitation program.
-Other reviews have show that surgical approach does affect rime to return to sport.
+Other reviews have shown that surgical approach does affect time to return to sport.
 Nonoperative management of distal tendon ruptures results in inferior strength and endurance in flexion at the elbow and forearm supination.